JayoungKim408/STaSy/README.md

 # STaSy: Score-based Tabular Data Synthesis
-This code is the official implementation of "STaSy: Score-based Tabular Data Synthesis".
+This code is the official implementation of "STaSy: Score-based Tabular Data Synthesis"(https://arxiv.org/abs/2210.04018).

 ## Requirements
 Run the following to install requirements: